Last updated: July 15, 2026

 Show

 You bet on a horse to finish in the top three.
 Show betting offers the best chance of cashing among all bet types, but payouts are the lowest.
-Show bets make the most sense in small fields where the payout on a strong favorite is still acceptable, or when you’re learning the game and want to stay connected to races without heavy losses.
+Show bets make the most sense in small fields where the payout on a strong favorite is still acceptable, or when you’re learning the game and want to stay in races without heavy losses.

 What Is the Safest Bet in Horse Racing?